Day 1 – Hot Springs and Colonnades

 Goethe’s lookout tower is a fairy-tale come to life!
 The pseudo-gothic ‘castle’ was built in the late 1800s and is the oldest observation point in the city.
 Climb the 165 stairs to reach the top, where you will be rewarded with incredible panoramic views over mountains, forests, and the beautiful pastel colors of Karlovy Vary below.

 If you have time, visit the picturesque town Loket, located 14km from Karlovy Vary.
-People mostly visit for the 13th century Loket castle, which sits above the town.
-The word ‘Loket’ means ‘elbow’ in Czech, as the fairytale castle was built in the elbow of the river.
-Because of Loket’s location on a bend of the Ohře river, it has the unique outlook of the river on 3 sides of the town.
+People mostly visit the 13th-century Loket castle, which sits above the town.
+The word ‘Loket’ means ‘elbow’ in Czech, as the fairytale castle was built at the elbow of the river.
+Because of Loket’s location on a bend of the Ohře River, it has the unique outlook of the river on 3 sides of the town.

 How to Get to & Around Karlovy Vary